 2017

-DCTA launches Transit Tracker system that provide riders with access to real-time information for the agency's A-train, fixed-route bus and Campus Shuttle services
+DCTA launches support for the Transit mobile app, a system that provide riders with real-time tracking information for the A-train, Connect Bus and UNT Campus Shuttle services

 2019